Tewr/BlazorFileReader/README.md

 }
 ```

+## Notes

 To use the code in this demo in your own project you need to use at least version
 ```0.4.0``` of blazor (branch 0.4.0).

 The ```master``` branch uses ```0.5.1```.

+Blazor is an experimental project, do not use in production.
+Just as blazor frequently has breaking changes, so does the API of this library.